kochavalabs/docs/preprocessed/3-Architecture/7-Blockchain.md

 Receipts are the stored results from the execution of a transaction.
 Receipts for every transaction that is accepted by Consensus are stored, along with the transaction itself, in the ledger.
-Receipts may be looked up by the Transaction ID use the Mazzaroth RPC API on a Readonly node.
+Receipts may be looked up by the Transaction ID use the Mazzaroth RPC API on a Gateway node.

 <ApiSchema pointer="#/definitions/Receipt" />